rust-lang/book/second-edition/src/ch13-03-improving-our-io-project.md

 Next, we’ll fix the body of `Config::new`.
 The standard library documentation also mentions that `std::env::Args` implements the `Iterator` trait, so we know we can call the `next` method on it!
-Listing 13-27 has the new code:
+Listing 13-27 has updated the the code from Listing 12-23 to use the `next` method:

 <span class="filename">Filename: src/lib.rs</span>